rpldy/react-uploady/README.md

 ### Simple Upload Button

 This examples shows how you add Uploady and UploadButton to your app.
-This is all it takes to get file uploading to work in your React app.
+This is all it takes to get file uploading to work in your React application.

 ```javascript